Introduction

 By using the “Add Actions” button, it is possible to create user defined “actions/functions”:

-And these can be executed by assigning the driver to the device and selecting the proper Custom function:
+And these can be tested by assigning the driver to the device and selecting the proper Custom function:

-After assigning the custom_1 action to the device, you can see it in the “Drivers” tab of your device and execute the function by clicking on the “Execute Action” botton:
+After assigning the custom_1 action to the device (please see here how to assign it: https://help.domotz.com/monitoring-management/custom-driver/#htoc-how-to-apply-drivers-to-device) , you can see it in the “Drivers” tab of your device and execute the function by clicking on the “Execute Action” bottom:

 Expandable descriptions are also available for your Custom action under “Drivers” tab of your device.